Cali couple stole $20M in COVID funds, dodged the FBI and joined the European jet set - NewsBreak

 Cali couple stole $20M in COVID funds, dodged the FBI and joined the European jet set

-SAN FRANCISCO (KNX) – A California couple and their sister-in-law are currently in Montenegro’s Spuška prison, according to a joint investigation from the Center for Investigative Journalism of Montenegro and the Los Angeles Times.
+SAN FRANCISCO (KCBS RADIO) – A California couple and their sister-in-law are currently in Montenegro’s Spuška prison, according to a joint investigation from the Center for Investigative Journalism of Montenegro and the Los Angeles Times.

 Richard Ayvazyan and Marietta Terabelian, along with Tamara Dadyan, have been convicted of possessing criminal documents, said the report.
 All three were sentenced to years in prison for a COVID-19 relief scam, according to the U.S. Department of Justice.